Table Charismata Matters

 Sproul apparently received a Word of Knowledge

-(original file in its entirety can be listened to HERE, the first file)
+(original file in its entirety can also be listened to in the first lecture HERE.
+The lecture series is called Knowing God's Will)

 In his friendly debate with continuationist Adrian Warnock, cessationist Douglas Wilson shared a story in which he experienced what charismatics would consider an instance of a prophecy, or a word of knowledge (at 20 minutes and 27 seconds into the debate).